google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 cupcake cards

 Choose any colours you love to recreate this type of card.
-I would try Lovely Lipstick and Blueberry Bushel next time, maybe with the Garden Trellis embossing folder?
+I would try Polished Pink and Blueberry Bushel next time, maybe with one of the Basic 3D Embossing Folders?

 cupcake cards